 “Working with the communities and getting to see the Ladies every day is the best part of my job,” Melissa says.
 “They are always happy, always smiling, and they love what they do— working together in their communities on their terms and sharing their culture.”

-Awamaki is one of the best parts of Conscious Travel Collective’s small group trip to the Sacred Valley.
+Awamaki is one of the best parts of Conscious Travel Collective’s tailor designed travel in the Sacred Valley.
 You can learn more about Awamaki tours on their website, shop their handcrafted collections here, or follow them on Instagram here.